-2-Very few children go trick-or-treating door-to-door in France
+4-French children rarely go trick-or-treating door-to-door in France

-Kids rarely come knocking on our door for candy on Halloween.
 In all the years we’ve lived in France, we’ve never had more than one maybe two groups of children come knocking.
-Some years, we get no none.
+Most years we get none.

 I’ve heard that there are towns in France where Halloween and trick-or-treating has taken off but these are the exception and not the rule, so don’t load up on bags of candy unless you want to eat most of the candy yourself.

-3-In general, French people see Halloween as a commercial event
+5-In general, Halloween is seen as a purely commercial event

-Unlike in North America where anything goes when it comes to costumes for Halloween, what few adults and kids you see dressed up in France will invariably be dressed up in traditionally scary and ghoulish costumes like vampires, ghosts and skeletons.
+Unlike in North America where anything goes, costumes in France are typically scary and ghoulish like vampires, ghosts and skeletons.

 Costumes of the less scary genre like kitty’s, princesses and ninja turtles are more of a carnival costume when kids get dressed up and parade around the school in their costumes around February and March.

 Blake and I were lucky enough to make some fantastic friends in France who invited us to their Halloween parties.
 It’s not commonplace, but it does happen.
 At the parties, we attended we were the only non-French people.